1.1 General Administration

 Proficiency in English is necessary to pursue graduate studies at Carleton University.
 All applicants whose first language is not English must satisfy this requirement in one of the following ways:

-- To present an official overall score of 70 on the Canadian Academic English Language (CAEL) Assessment; or
+- To present an official overall score of 70 on the Canadian Academic English Language (CAEL) Assessment with a minimum score of 60 in each band; or

 - To present an official Test of English as a Foreign Language (TOEFL) score of 580 on the paper-based test (PBT), or an overall score of 86 on the internet-based test (IBT) with a minimum score in each component of: writing-22; speaking-22; reading-20; and listening-20; or